 Best Car Insurance Companies in Minnesota

-Our Geeks looked at vital consumer feedback – including complaint data and customer reviews – to compile rankings of the top insurers in the state.
-You can find the results of their analysis here:
+Our Geeks looked at policyholder reviews and complaint data to rank the best insurers in the state.
+Find the results of our analysis below:

 Minimum Car Insurance Requirements in Minnesota

 Drivers in Minnesota are required to carry auto insurance that would cover $30,000 for bodily injury to one individual, $60,000 for bodily injury in one wreck, and $10,000 for damage to property.
 Uninsured Motorist Bodily Injury Coverage is also required with minimum limits of $25,000 per individual and $50,000 per collision.

 Penalties for Driving Without Auto Insurance in Minnesota